tpflug/ISQA3420Project/UseCases.md

 ### Use Case #3

 * Title: Store package and CPE information into the Risk database
-* Primary Actor:
+* Primary Actor: Developer
-* Goal in Context:
+* Goal in Context: Store this information so that the manager can make an informed decision based on the risk of the package.
-* Stakeholders:
+* Stakeholders: Developer / Manager
-* Preconditions:
+* Preconditions: The developer submits a valid file and or package.
+NIST CPE Information returns valid CPE and Package CVE's.
+The Analyze Code Stream CVE Impact process does not impact the data in a harmful manner.
-* Main Success Scenario:
+* Main Success Scenario: The Analyze Code Stream CVE Impact process does not impact the data in a harmful manner.
-* Failed End Conditions:
+* Failed End Conditions: The developer does not submit a proper file and or package.
+The NIST CPE Information does not return proper data.
+The Analyze Code Stream CVE Impact process impacts the data in a harmful way.
-* Trigger:
+* Trigger: Corporate developer submits a package and or file.